Dementia

 Navigating the complexities of Dementia can be a tender journey, especially for those with a loved one diagnosed with this condition.

-Dementia is a multi-faceted journey, characterised by various phases and Frome Nursing Home understands the importance of adapting our care to align with the unique needs of individuals as they traverse through these different phases of their Dementia journey
+Dementia is a multi-faceted journey, characterised by various phases and Frome Nursing Home understands the importance of adapting our care to align with the unique needs of individuals as they traverse through these different phases of their Dementia journey.

 Our conviction lies in the belief that to provide meaningful care, it is vital for every team member, beyond the caregiving staff, to truly know and understand the individual they are caring for.
 We understand the significance of delving into the diverse narrative of each person’s life history, gaining insights that allow us to tailor our support to their specific needs.
 This holistic approach ensures that the care provided at Frome Nursing Home is not just about managing symptoms but about fostering an environment where every resident, who we refer to as family member, is seen, understood, and valued at every stage of their unique Dementia journey.